cis-ds/course-site/content/notes/cross-validation.markdown

     Depending on the specific training/test split, our MSE varies by up to 5.

 1. If you don't have a large data set, you'll have to dramatically shrink the size of your training set.
-Most statistical learning methods perform better with more observations - if you don't have enough data in the training set, you might overestimate the error rate in the test set.
+Most statistical learning methods perform better with more observations - if you don't have enough data in the training set, you might overestimate the error rate in the validation set.

 ## Leave-one-out cross-validation

 An alternative method is **leave-one-out cross validation** (LOOCV).
 Like with the validation set approach, you split the data into two parts.
-However the difference is that you only remove one observation for the test set, and keep all remaining observations in the training set.
+However the difference is that you only remove one observation for the validation set, and keep all remaining observations in the training set.
 The statistical learning method is fit on the `\(n-1\)` training set.
 You then use the held-out observation to calculate the `\(MSE = (y_1 - \hat{y}_1)^2\)` which should be an unbiased estimator of the test error.
 Because this MSE is highly dependent on which observation is held out, **we repeat this process for every single observation in the data set**.
 Mathematically, this looks like:

 `$$CV_{(n)} = \frac{1}{n} \sum_{i = 1}^{n}{MSE_i}$$`

-This method produces estimates of the error rate that have minimal bias and are relatively steady (i.e. non-varying), unlike the validation set approach where the MSE estimate is highly dependent on the sampling process for training/test sets.
+This method produces estimates of the error rate that have minimal bias and are relatively steady (i.e. non-varying), unlike the validation set approach where the MSE estimate is highly dependent on the sampling process for training/validation sets.
 LOOCV is also highly flexible and works with any kind of predictive modeling.

 Of course the downside is that this method is computationally difficult.
 You have to estimate `\(n\)` different models - if you have a large `\(n\)` or each individual model takes a long time to compute, you may be stuck waiting a long time for the computer to finish its calculations.